Sheryar1/Yungjoo/wp-content/plugins/popups-for-divi/readme.txt

 4. That's all.
 Save the page and open it up without the editor.
 All popups are initially hidden.
 5. Click on the "Contact" button displays the popup.
 You can style the Divi section (change the width, background-color, etc) or customize the CSS of the popup...
 6. ...check out the extensive API documentation and popup samples on philippstracker.com
-7. Our free email course walks you through every aspect of the plugin - from the basics to advances use-cases and techniques.
+7. Our free email course walks you through every aspect of the plugin - from the basics to advanced use-cases and techniques.

 == Changelog ==

+= 1.6.3 =
+* Fix animation glitch in Safari/iPhone that displayed the Popup too small when using Divis "Zoom" open animation.
+* Fix logic that did not recognize Popups with upper-case letters in the Popup IDs.
+* Fix issue with transparent Popup background.
+* Fix CSS rule that allows custom box-shadow styles.

+= 1.6.2 =
+* Fix JS error in front.js

+Plugin tested with WordPress 5.2.3 and Divi 3.27.4

 = 1.6.0 =
 * Change Popup behavior: The size now matches the width of your Divi section! 🤩